Mvalentino92/Haskell/README.md

 **useful_functions.hs:** Functions I wrote during my Numerical Analysis class.

+**EightPuzzle.hs:** Solves the class Eight Puzzle problem using the A* algorithm.
+My first implementation of an example from an AI book I'm reading.
+Did it in Haskell, phew!
+It's not very efficient, but Haskell!
+Will most likely use Julia for the rest of the examples I do from the book.

 **SetPartitions.hs:** Calculates the number of ways a set can be partitioned.
 This is also known as Bell Numbers.
 I figured it out from scratch though, before goolging to confirm.